babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 The answer is ***Isolation, and reusability***.
 Whenever I select a `Person` in the context of my dialog, I will need to *know* which fields are required by the `Person` component and it's respective sub-fields.

-This can be a harrowing thought - especially if you consider a scenario where you might have a lot of fields, which in turn have a sub-selection of fields of their own.
+This can be a harrowing thought - especially if you consider a scenario where you might have a lot of duplicate fields like `task.person` and `person`, which in turn have a sub-selection of fields of their own.

 Let's introduce an additional problem, by adding another field to the `Task` type.
 A list of notes.